Riding a bike seems like a great way to get outside and get active, right? But have you seen the prices for some of those bicycles?

 Tip: If you have to have the lightest and stronger material, then a carbon-fiber is going to be your ideal frame.
 On the other hand, if you mostly ride for fitness and fun, aluminum is a cost-effective middle ground that you should explore.

-Now, for the rest of the bike.
+Now, for the rest of the bicycle.
 Component parts include:

 Companies pre-assemble their parts into groupsets — this includes the brakes and gear assembly to ensure everything is matched up properly and that the buyer gets a bike that is properly put together.